cloudmesh-community/fa18-523-60/paper/paper.md

 #### Connecting to a database using MongoClient

-In order to be able to establish a connection with the database, a MongoClient class needs to be imported that subsequentially allows the MongoClient object to communicate with the database [@www-realpython].
+In order to be able to establish a connection with the database, a MongoClient class needs to be imported, which subsequentially allows the MongoClient object to communicate with the database [@www-realpython].

 `from pymongo import MongoClient